An Incentive Compatible, Efficient Market for Air Traffic Flow Management: Dealing with Multiple Airports

 \section{Dealing with Multiple Airports}

-As stated in Section \ref{sec.salient}, we will decompose the problem of scheduling landing slots over a period of a day at multiple airports into many small problems, each dealing with a set of flights whose arrival times lie in a window of a couple of hours -- the window being chosen in such a way that all flights would already be in the air and their actual arrival times, assuming no further delays, would be known to the airline companies and to FAA.
-At this point, an airline company has much crucial information about all the other flights that have constraints with its flight.
-It is therefore in a good position to determine how much delay it needs to buy away for its flight and how much it is willing to pay, by setting $c_{is}$s accordingly.
+In this section, we suggest how to use the above-stated solution to deal with unexpected events that result in global, cascading delays.
+Our proposal is to decompose the problem of scheduling landing slots over a period of a day at multiple airports into many small problems, each dealing with a set of flights whose arrival times lie in a window of a couple of hours -- the window being chosen in such a way that all flights would already be in the air and their actual arrival times, assuming no further delays, would be known to the airline companies and to FAA.
+At this point, an airline company has much crucial information about all the other flights associated with its current flight due to connections, crew availability, etc. It is therefore in a good position to determine how much delay it needs to buy away for its flight and how much it is willing to pay, by setting $c_{is}$s accordingly.
 This information is used by FAA to arrive at a landing schedule.
 The process is repeated every couple of hours at each airport.